tekumara/notes/install.md

 # install

-install will set ownership and permissions correctly. tar files will have usual file owners so using install will correct this.
+install will set owner and group to root and correct permissions (useful for tar files will usual file owners).
 It can also:

 - create leading directories
 - preserve previous file as .old